Surfing in Iceland – A Spot-by-Spot Guide

 The bad:

-The top surf spots in Iceland
+FAQs about the surf in Iceland

-As we’ve said, Iceland is a true untrodden gem for surfers.
-There are potential spots all around the country, facing all compass directions.
-That implies a ridiculous consistency if you’re willing to work for it, not to mention surfs up beyond the Arctic Circle.
 By far the most famous surfing is around the Reykjanes Peninsula near the capital.
 It’s not only accessible stuff (especially compared to some locations here) but has options for beginners and experts alike.
-Let’s delve in…
+Let’s delve inโฆ

 Gardur

 One of the few north-facing beaches on the Reykjanes Peninsula, Gardur demands a lot of power in the sets for them to wrap through and into the fingers of reef that jut out under the lighthouse here.
-If they work, they’ll be big, frothing lefts that mellow out as they peel past the rocks and into the more sheltered bay.
-S is offshore here, so the spot offers a different option on warmer winds.

 Sandvik

-Sandvik is one of the best-known and most consistent surf spots in Iceland.
-The westerly orientation means that the beach – which is a jaw-dropping run of over 1,000 meters of black-diamond sand – gets almost continuous swell.
 That will oscillate between unruly storm swell in the winter months to long-period groundswells from a SW direction when the Gulf Stream allows.
 Naturally, the latter is better but there can be decently powerful summer windswells to get stuck into in between.

 Grindavik

-A machine of a right that churns out long, fast shoulders off a very shallow – like, toe-touching sorta’ shallow – reef, Grindavik breaks on the rocks to the west of the harbor of the town of the same name.
+A machine of a right that churns out long, fast shoulders off a very shallow โ like, toe-touching sorta’ shallow โ reef, Grindavik breaks on the rocks to the west of the harbor of the town of the same name.
 It’s for experienced surfers only and reigns as one of the most challenging waves on the Reykjanes.

 Thorli

-The beach that links the Reykjanes Peninsula to the coast of southern Iceland is a wide, upside-down C of a bay that gets hit by any N or NW swell.
-We’ve heard stories of people catching long rights off the jetty at the western edge of the beach.
-However, that’s not the money spot.
 The real jewel are the A-frame peaks that form up on the shallow cobblestone beds near the rivermouth in the east.
 They’ll work a charm when there’s a cold winter N wind blowing and look dreamy for surf photographers with the wild mountains rising like a phalanx of giants behind.
-Sometimes hollow and made easy because there’s a very clear paddle channel.
-Cold water in that comes straight down from the glaciers so be sure to pack the rubber.

 Is the surf in Iceland difficult?

-We’d rate Iceland as an upper-intermediate surf destination.
-There are two reasons for that.
 Firstly, the volcanic nature of the country means that many of the breaks here are over pretty shallow basalt reef.
 Anyone who’s ever surfed that will tell you that it’s not the most forgiving platform, with less give to it than coral and the potential to get pretty darn sharp.
-Secondly, Iceland’s peak season brings heavy swells and very cold water.
-The combo of overheads in the North Atlantic and 5-mil of rubber minimum can crank the challenge here to all new and dizzying heights.

-If you’re considering coming as a beginner, our advice would be stick to summer and choose only the easier spots (AKA – limit yourself to the sandy beach break down in Sandvik).
+If you’re considering coming as a beginner, our advice would be stick to summer and choose only the easier spots (AKA โ limit yourself to the sandy beach break down in Sandvik).

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!